Wiesbaden-Frauenstein: Attractions

 On a hill above the town stands the Nürnberger Hof, a former military outpost built by the Count of Nassau in the 14th century.
 Now owned by the city of Wiesbaden, it has been leased by the Becker family since 1939, who have operated a wine bar there since 1949.
 In June 1815, during a curative visit to the spas in Wiesbaden, the famous German poet and artist Johann Wolfgang von Goethe spent a lunch at the Hof admiring the "splendid view."
 His visit was commemorated with the Goethestein, a 13.5 m-high stone obelisk in 1932.

 Other well-known estates include the Grorother Hof (established around 1327) and Hof Armada (possibly established as early as c.
 1100), both south of the village center, and Schloss Sommerberg (est. 1563) to the west.
-North of the Grorother Court is the Europa-Wienberg ("Europe-vineyard"), in which are planted various characteristic wine-grape varieties of Europe (described by signs).
+North of the Grorother Court is the Europa-Weinberg ("Europe-vineyard"), in which are planted various characteristic wine-grape varieties of Europe (described by signs).
 A mill dating from 1699 also still stands in the southeastern portion of the Gorother Hof estate.

 Another famous landmark is the "1000-year old Linden" next to the Catholic Church of St. George and St. Catherine.
 The fountain in the square in front of the Church is crowned with a figure of St. George.
 The Falkerscher Hof on Georgstraße and the Schönbornscher Hof on Kirschblütenstraße are well-preserved beautiful half-timbered houses.

 The Church of St. George and St. Catherine has been a venue of the Rheingau Musik Festival, such as the ensemble amarcord.